PhilaController/economic-impact-gun-violence/README.md

 ### Questions or Comments

-For questions or comments, please contact controller.policy@phila.gov.
+For questions or comments, please contact controller@phila.gov.